christsven/H.E.A.T/scenarios/estonia/event-timeline-estonia.md

 ## Scenario breakdown

 Estonia is one of the three baltic countries, between Russia and the baltic sea.
-Just to the north east, along the Gulf of Finland, sits Saint Petersburg, one of Russias largest population and cultural centres.
+Just to the north east along the Gulf of Finland sits Saint Petersburg, one of Russias largest population and cultural centres.
 And right at that critical 20km stretch of water to Russia's second largest cargo port and the mostly EU controlled passings into the North Sea sits Ida Viru.

 The estonian county shares not only a border, but also a sizable chunk of its population with Russia.
 Narva, the third-largest city of Estonia, sits right on that line between East and West.
-And after years of rising tensions, polarization and political turmoil, Ida Viru decided to split off to form a new Republic, thus plunging the tiny country of 1.3 million inhabitants into a civil war.
+Now, after years of rising tensions, polarization and political turmoil, Ida Viru decided to split off to form a new Republic, plunging the tiny country of 1.3 million inhabitants into a civil war.

 With a standing force of over ten thousand revolutionaries ranging from former